WOKY: All-sports

 On January 2, 2013, Clear Channel Milwaukee announced that WOKY would drop classic country and adopt a sports radio format on January 7.
 (In reality the branding launched on January 5 during the station's broadcasts of Wild Card Weekend games from Dial Global.)
 Branded as "The Big 920," the new WOKY schedule became a near-simulcast of its Madison sister station, WTSO ("The Big 1070"), featuring Wisconsin-based local sports shows hosted by Brian Posick, Mike Heller, Matt Lepay and Mike Lucas.
 Also heard were national shows featuring Jay Mohr, The Dan Patrick Show, and NBC Sports Radio, along with live event broadcasts that have been airing previously on WOKY, notably football, NASCAR, and the Milwaukee Panthers.
 The move made WOKY the third English-language all-sports station in the Milwaukee market, joining WAUK, WSSP, along with news/talk-formatted WTMJ's commitment to evening sports talk and play by play coverage of Milwaukee Brewers baseball and Green Bay Packers football.

 On December 2, 2013, Learfield Sports and the University of Wisconsin–Madison announced that WOKY would become the Milwaukee station for Wisconsin Badgers broadcasts, replacing longtime affiliate WTMJ, effectively making the team exclusive to iHeartMedia in the two largest cities in Wisconsin, with iHeart's WIBA-AM-FM in Madison acting as the flagship stations of the Badgers.
 As part of the deal, WOKY will air all Badgers sports broadcasts.
 Football and men's basketball are simulcast with WRIT-FM due to WOKY's weak nighttime signal.

 In 2018, Milwaukee got two FM sports stations.
 On November 1, WKTI (94.5 FM), owned by Good Karma Brands, became "ESPN 94.5 Milwaukee."
 Four weeks later on November 27, iHeart flipped WRNW from Top 40 to sports radio as 97.3 The Game.
 All of WOKY's local programming was moved to 97.3 FM, with 920 AM mostly carrying Fox Sports Radio's daily lineup.

 In 2018, WOKY acquired the rights to the Milwaukee Admirals.
 The team had previously been heard on sports talk rival WSSP 1250 AM (then known as “105.7 The Fan”).

 The station became known as "Fox Sports 920" on November 18, 2024, as the station dropped its remaining local programming from WTSO for all-national content.

+In January, 2026, WOKY began a local show featuring former WRNW hosts Drew Olson, Bill Schmid, and Armen Saryan.
+In April, 2026, a local Milwaukee Brewers pregame show hosted by Hunter Baumgardt was added to the local lineup.
+In August, 2026, it was announced that starting with the 2026 season, Green Bay Packers games will also air on WOKY, along with sister station WRIT-FM.
+As of summer, 2026, veteran Wisconsin sportscaster Doug Russell was serving as WOKY's Program Director.